bunnypavan/mvpMatchTest/README.md

+#How to run the app

+**Do npm install and after that cd ios && pod install && cd .. ** It is well tested in iOS, **Please run this app from Xcode** only as I had faced some metro bundler issues on VsCode for npx react-native run-ios command.

 # MVP Home Assignment to show movie list

 The features that I implemented by fetching all top 250 movies list from IMDB API